Cornabie History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Cornabie first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the region of Carnaby a parish in the East Riding of Yorkshire.
+Literally the place name means 'cairn-settlement' from the Celtic carn, cairn + Scandinavian by, meaning 'settlement, village.'

 Early Origins of the Cornabie family